 If your timing allows, try visiting this attraction at night.
 This fountain is lit up in all different colors at night and looks pretty cool!

-I actually don't think I've ever dined at a Michelin rated restaurant, so we thought KL might be a good opportunity to try it out.
+Kuala Lumpur has no shortage of Michelin rated restaurants, and a lot of them are actually very reasonably priced.
+Prior to visiting KL, I don't think we had ever dined at a Michelin rated restaurant, so we thought it might be a good opportunity to try it out.
 We perused this list of Michelin star restaurants and chose Din Tai Fung.

 We ordered their famous pork xiao-long-bao as well as vegetarian mushroom buns, and we've gotta say they're some of the best we've ever tasted.